 What Are Symptoms of Reactive Attachment Disorder in Adults?

-The symptoms of RAD can change over time from childhood to adulthood.
+The symptoms of RAD can change over time from early childhood to adulthood.

 Children with RAD may display the following symptoms:

 - Not turning to their parents or caregivers in times of fear or need

 - Having no response at the rare times the caregiver does show nurturing

 - Not having an interest in being social with others

 - Displaying negative emotions (sadness, fear, anger) at inappropriate times

 - Reactive abuse — lashing out at the person who’s hurting them

 Adults with reactive attachment disorder can show these signs and symptoms of their condition:

 - Difficulty managing their emotions